 On this basis we devise a methodology to more systematically analyze the dynamics between the Global and the Arctic.
 The Global Arctic / globalized Arctic is interpreted here as a new geopolitical context, as well as used as a method of analysis.

-Comprehensive security, including militarization, as related to the resources dynamics in and of the Arctic
+Comprehensive governance, as related to the resources dynamics in and of the Arctic